International CBD Shipping: Ultimate Guide

 - Contain less than 0.0075 percent (75 mg) CBD content

-- Derive from the hemp plant, not from marijuana
+- Derive from the hemp plant

 As you can see, countries can be very specific in the rules and regulations regarding CBD product imports.
 Don’t assume that something that was once acceptable still is, or that one country’s rules apply to another in the same region.